-While there is no rule that job applications require a one-page resume, many job seekers prefer a resume that can fit on a single piece of paper.
+While there is no rule that resumes must fit on one piece of paper, many job seekers prefer a resume that will fit on one page.
 Employers spend only a few seconds reviewing each resume, so submitting a one-page resume is a great way to ensure that they see what you want them to see without having to turn the page.
 This should not come at the expense of quality—if your work history requires more than one page, a two- or even three- page resume is acceptable—but as long as you can showcase all of your information efficiently and effectively enough to impress an employer, employers will appreciate your one-page resume.

 When customizing your resume for a specific position, be prepared to cut any unnecessary content.
 To trim your resume, consider doing the following: